Rights and Regulations

 For immunizations requiring more than one inoculation (such as measles, rubella, mumps, hepatitis B, and varicella), you must submit proof that you have begun the series and had as many of the inoculations as possible within the timeframe/schedule specified on the Summer School immunization form.
 In this case, you are considered to be in compliance with the requirements for the current summer term.

 Documentation of a blood test proving immunity to measles, rubella, mumps, hepatitis B, and/or varicella (chickenpox) is acceptable in lieu of immunizations for these diseases.
 If you do not need to be immunized against hepatitis B because you have had the disease or have a chronic carrier form of it, you must provide documentation of appropriate laboratory tests and a letter from your physician.
 If you were born in the United States before 1957, you may waive the requirement for proof of immunity to measles, mumps, and rubella.
 If you were born in the United States before 1980, you may waive the requirement for proof of immunity to varicella (chickenpox).
-If you must meet the immunization requirements because you are an international student attending Summer School on a visa, and you are not living in Summer School housing, you may waive the meningococcal vaccine requirement by signing and submitting the state waiver form.
+If you must meet the immunization requirements because you are an international student attending Summer School on a visa, and you are not living in Summer School housing, students over the age of 21 OR under the age of 16 and will not turn 16 by early June are exempt from providing proof of immunization for meningococcal.
 Please note that Harvard’s requirement for meningococcal vaccine is specified on the Summer School Immunization Form and is more rigorous than the Massachusetts requirement.

 For more information about the meningococcal disease, please read the Massachusetts Department of Health public health fact sheet.